lejmr/docs-aws-ds-seamlessjoin/README.md

 }
 ```

-Interestingly, this DHCP configuration is perfectly fine for deployments in one region or to geographically close regions, e.g., multiple VPCs in the same region.
+Interestingly, this DHCP configuration is suitable for deployments in one region or geographically close regions, e.g., multiple VPCs in the same region.
 Such DHCP options can cause some issues for cross-ocean deployments.
-The main problem here is that all DNS traffic is centralized to domain controllers; which means, Route 53 zones assignment for remote regions are not considered, etc., In other words, all VPCs will resolve the same Route 53 zones, as VPC where AWS Directory service is deployed to.
-Additionally, failure of domain controller can parallize whole network.
-The ideal solution is if every single EC2 instance was using its regional local DNS resolver, i.e., .2 address, i.e., 169.254.169.253, and the domain specific traffic was forwwarded to domain controller only.
+The main problem here is that all DNS traffic is centralized to domain controllers, which means Route 53 zones assignment for remote regions are not considered, etc., In other words, all VPCs will resolve the same Route 53 zones, as VPC where the AWS Directory service is deployed.
+Additionally, a failure of the domain controller can paralyze the whole network.
+The ideal solution is if every single EC2 instance was using its regional local DNS resolver, i.e., .2 address, i.e., 169.254.169.253, and the domain-specific traffic was forwarded to the domain controller only.

 Such functionality can be delivered via Route 53 Resolver.
-This is probably the most scallable solution, but it cames with [price](https://aws.amazon.com/route53/pricing/#Route_53_Resolver) and puts strain on the VPC networking.
+This is probably the most scalable solution, but it comes with [price](https://aws.amazon.com/route53/pricing/#Route_53_Resolver) and puts a strain on the VPC networking.

-Alternativelly, for Linux centric deployments, as Windows does NOT suppot split DNS resolution, the Linux instances can be configured to use DNSmasq or SystemD-resolver for DNS traffic routing.
+Alternatively, for Linux centric deployments, as Windows does NOT support split DNS resolution, the Linux instances can be configured to use DNSmasq or SystemD-resolver for DNS traffic routing.
 The DNSmasq is not broadly used for local DNS caching as systemd-resolver in Linux distributions.
 The example configuration looks like this

 ```
 root@server:~# cat /etc/systemd/resolved.conf